Brina Tenebrix

 📘 Narrative:

-✧ Back at the academy, the debrief felt more like a tribunal.
-The instructors cited her “unauthorized leadership adjustment” and “failure to maintain formation discipline.”
-Brina kept her voice level, even as her pulse roared in her ears.
+✧ The debrief felt like a tribunal.
+The instructors cited her “unauthorized leadership adjustment” and “failure to maintain formation.”
+Brina kept her voice level, even as her pulse roared.
 She refused to apologize for acting while others stalled.
-Bella sat beside her as silent counsel, her presence an anchor when the words threatened to falter.
-“I made the call.
-I’ll take the responsibility,” Brina said.
-Her voice didn’t shake—but her hands did, beneath the table.
-The board suspended her squad command status for six weeks, pending review.
+Bella sat beside her as silent counsel, her posture composed, hands folded.
+“I made the call,” Brina said.
+“I’ll take the responsibility.”
+But her hands shook beneath the table, and she saw Bella's jaw tighten when they issued the reprimand.
+Suspension of command status.
 No commendation.
-No inquiry into the flawed simulation or the saboteur who rigged the collapse.
-Just silence, and a note in her file.
+No inquiry into why the simulation collapsed early.
+Just silence.
 Brina stared at the empty space where justice should have been.
+And still, her fire held its breath.

 📓 Personal Log: “Fire-Shaped Silence” | Zakuul, 3636 BBY